Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 Tyler Beatty, ExxonMobil

-Kristopher Drodge, Marine Institute, Note Taker (break out)
+Kristopher Drodge, Marine Institute

 Brad Henderson, Notus Electronics Ltd.